pakal/django-compat-patcher/docs/django_deprecation_timeline_notes.rst

 - The weak argument to django.dispatch.signals.Signal.disconnect() will be removed.
 - The django.forms.extras package will be removed.
-- The assignment_tag helper will be removed.
+- The assignment_tag helper will be removed.  :kind:`DELETION` [FIXED]
 - The host argument to assertsRedirects will be removed.
 The compatibility layer which allows absolute URLs to be considered equal to relative ones when the path is identical will also be removed.
 - Field.rel will be removed.
 - Field.remote_field.to attribute will be removed.
-- The on_delete argument for ForeignKey and OneToOneField will be required.
+- The on_delete argument for ForeignKey and OneToOneField will be required.  :kind:`BEHAVIOUR` [FIXED]
 - django.db.models.fields.add_lazy_relation() will be removed.
 - When time zone support is enabled, database backends that don't support time zones won't convert aware datetimes to naive values in UTC anymore when such values are passed as parameters to SQL queries executed outside of the ORM, e.g. with cursor.execute().
 - The django.contrib.auth.tests.utils.skipIfCustomUser() decorator will be removed.